jackcizon/DataStructure/README.md

 -#notes:

-  -in LinkedList, Stack, Queue, i use c propercessor implement generic data structure,
+  -in LinkedList, Stack, Queue, Array, Vector, i use c propercessor implement generic data structure,

   -and the others will implement dynamic typing using void* or void**.